 The current trainee group hails from a diverse range of universities, from the Russell Group to plate-glass and post-1992 institutions.
 In fact, each of the trainees we interviewed for our research had been to a different university.
 There's a good 60/40 female/male split in the trainee group (which you would expect given two-thirds of LPC grads are women).

 All our interviewees had a notable maturity to them – none expected or wanted hand-holding from the firm.
 BLM trainees also need to be stress-resistant as a lot can be thrown at them in the course of a week – for example, you might need to drop everything to attend a trial and have to do the work you were planning for that day another time.
-Trainees are dealing with dozens of cases at any one time, so being good at planning is vital.
+Trainees are supporting dozens of cases at any one time, so being good at planning is vital.
 Oh, and some knowledge of the insurance industry won't hurt either.

 As mentioned in the True Picture, BLM has something of a history of recruiting trainees from its own paralegal pool and hiring individuals who've paralegalled elsewhere.
-Given the sensitive and complex nature of the work and the requirement that trainees handle their own caseload, this happenstance makes some sense.
+Given the sensitive and complex nature of the work and the requirement that trainees handle their own caseload, this makes sense.
 However, our recruitment sources say that in future the firm will be looking to recruit more trainees externally.
 So if you don't have paralegal experience, but are still keen on BLM, it's worth applying now more than ever.

 BLM's “big hairy ambition”

-Still, we thought you'd appreciate a quick Student Guide-style overview of the firm's strategy.
-So we chatted to senior partner Mike Brown and asked the trainees for their thoughts, and here's what they we found out.
+Still, we thought you'd appreciate a quick Student Guide-style overview of the firm's general strategy.
+So we chatted to senior partner Mike Brown and asked the trainees for their thoughts, and here's what we found out.

 Mike Brown told us that in his eyes the firm's strategy consists of three parts with goals to achieve at different points in the future: “an ambition, a big ambition and a big hairy ambition.”
 Those are the phrases Brown used, so we'll use them too – if you're wondering what 'hairy' means, check out this phrase from business management.

-The firm's 'big ambition', which it aims to achieve in two to three years time is to undertake more non-injury related work.
+The firm's 'big ambition', which it aims to achieve in two to three years time, is to undertake more non-injury related work.
 The firm is currently active in non-injury insurance litigation fields like professional indemnity, property damage, construction and local government.
-We asked Brown if the firm firm intends to move into new insurance-related fields too?
+We asked Brown if the firm intends to move into new insurance-related fields too?
 “We are currently investigating how we will work across more lines of business for our customers – that is code for saying yes.”

-As mentioned in the True Picture, Brown says that technology, construction, environment, professional indemnity, product liability, and health and social care are practices the firm currently operates in which have particular potential for expansion – both domestically and internationally.
+Technology, construction, environment, professional indemnity, product liability, and health and social care are practices the firm currently operates in which have particular potential for expansion – both domestically and internationally.
 Energy, aviation and marine are all new insurance-related fields the firm could move into.

-The firm's main strategic goal is 'to be recognised as one of the leading global insurance and risk law specialists by 2020' according to its 2014/15 annual review.
+The firm's main strategic goal is 'to be recognised as one of the leading global insurance and risk law specialists by 2020' according to its 2016/17 annual review.
 This is what Brown calls the “big hairy ambition” – and it's quite a goal for a firm which doesn't really have any international profile at the moment.

 The firm has also set up an international desk in the London office to serve global customers.
-This will help the firm offer more services to that 88% of its key clients which wants international coverage.
-“We do currently already work for businesses operating outside the UK and Ireland,” Brown points out “and are instructed on cases around the world, but we want to do more of that.”
+This will help the firm offer more services to key clients that want international coverage.Brown points out that “we already work for businesses operating outside the UK and Ireland and are instructed on cases around the world, but we want to do more of that.”
 For example, a major healthcare client of the firm is the Medical Protection Society – it was founded in the UK but has members around the world in locations including the Caribbean, Hong Kong, Malaysia, New Zealand, Singapore and South Africa.

 Perhaps most ambitiously, BLM aims to establish an international partnership network.
-“There are international law firm networks and there are law firms with offices here there and everywhere – but we don't think there is a large strong branded insurance law firm network out there.”
+“There are international law firm networks and there are law firms with offices here there and everywhere – but we don't think there is a large, strong, branded insurance law firm network out there.”
 Mergers are not the way for BLM, Brown believes.
 “We're not looking to take over other firms.
 We're taking a low-risk, low-cost approach.”
 The firm is currently on the look-out for partner firms.
 The initial focus, says Brown, will be on partnering with firms in English-speaking countries like the US, Australia and Canada, as well as continental Europe.

 42 King Street West,